Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part2.md

 }
 ```

-Check out the `some View` and `<C: MasterCoordinator>` parts, we have to add them because we are conforming to the `Coordinator` protocol now.
+Check out the `some View` and `<C: MasterCoordinator>` parts, we have to add them because we are conforming to the `Coordinator` protocol, which is generic now.

 Aaaand done!
 Now we can navigate from one view to another one without the `NavigationLink` in the view itself, wooo!